sam-w-yellin/volatile-int-blog/content/posts/tuple-template-concepts/index.md

     Tuple my_tuple;
 };
 ```

-In this case, we don't really care what the value or type of each individual element in the tuple is - we just care that the type satisfies some constraint.
 The intuitive high-level approach to accomplishing this is:

-1. Somehow "unpack" the tuple into each of its elements.
+1. Somehow "unpack" the tuple into each of its elements
 2. Apply the `std::integral` concept to each
-3. Fail the concept if any do not satisfy `std::integral`.
+3. Fail the concept if any do not satisfy `std::integral`

-First, let's look at a naive approach, and then we'll clean it up.

-# The Manual Approach
+## The Manual Approach
 In our first approach, we're going to tackle each of the above steps independently.
 I call this "manual" because it uses fewer language features and more boilerplate as compared to the next solutions we will look at.
-You should almost never write this in real code, but I want to demonstrate the mechanics with a minimal set of language features.

-First off, we know that we need a `concept` called `ElementsAreIntegral`.
+First off, we know that we need a concept called `ElementsAreIntegral`.

 ```c++
 template<typename Tuple>